wp-plugins/community-events/readme.txt

 == Changelog ==

+= 1.1 =
+* Added edit capability for users to edit events that they submitted
+* Added counter for number of times an event link is clicked
+* Split Full Schedule event listing onto two rows
+* Other minor bug corrections

 = 1.0.4 =
 * Fixed problems with events not showing up if they were assigned an end date that is the same as the start date